Public referral form

 Can we ask for your medical records?

-If your concerns are about care that you’ve received, we might need to ask for your medical records as part of our investigation.
+If your concerns are about care you’ve received, we might need to ask for your medical records as part of our investigation.
 This can help us to fully consider the concerns about the care you received.

 * Required fields

-We'll use your information in accordance with our privacy notice and our Fitness to Practise information handling guidance.
+We'll use your information in accordance with our privacy notice and our fitness to practise information handling guidance.

 * Required fields